Here we give a high-level overview of the workflow required for defining and fitting a model with

 |

-A numeric (simplex) vector defining the probability mass function \(\pi_k\) of the time distribution from infection to observation. |
+A numeric (probability) vector defining the probability mass function \(\pi_k\) of the time from an infection to an observation. |

 family